Photo by Frank Magallanes (top) S. rhombeus (bottom) P. nattereriSubfamily Serrasalminae or Family Serrasalmidae?

 By Frank Magallanes, OPEFE

-Photo (left) demonstrate different body forms of the pirambeba S. rhombeus (top) P. nattereri (bottom).
+Photo (left) demonstrates different body forms of the pirambeba S. rhombeus (top)and the piranha P. nattereri (bottom)

 Piranha and Pirambeba have distinctive body differences which become apparent as maturity sets in.
 These differences are the key reason why South American natives call non-true piranhas by other names.
 It is only outside South America (or S. A. non-fishing city dweller's) that the name "piranha" is loosely applied to all species within the subfamily Serrasalminae.